napari/napari/docs/community/working_groups.md

 ## Working group guidelines

-We believe working groups are helpful ways of moving forward work on particular topics, and the following guidelines serve to help team members form and/or maintain healthy working groups.
+We believe working groups are a helpful way to move forward work on particular topics.
+The following guidelines serve to help community members form and/or maintain healthy working groups.
 Working groups should:

 - Identify at least two co-leads responsible for the creation and continuation of the group.
 It may be helpful to have one [core developer](https://napari.org/community/team.html#current-core-developers) “sponsor” who is kept aware of work and can help shepherd through PRs as needed.
 All other membership is opt-in.
 - Create a readme for your [working groups folder](https://github.com/napari/meeting-notes/tree/main/2021/working-groups) that names leads/sponsor, describes working group’s core goals/priorities, lists zulip channel, and links to meeting schedule (see template below).